 Why and how target was chosen: Our Global Policy on Sustainable Palm Oil provides a long-term vision for sustainable palm oil production and use.
 As we seek to expand the benefits of sustainable palm oil while working to eliminate the harm that may be done, it is important to address standards in our own supply chain while addressing systemic issues in partnership with others, including suppliers, peer companies, civil society, governments and certification bodies, so that high environmental standards become the norm and human rights are respected.
-To achieve our long-term vision and meet our NDPE goals, PepsiCo is implementing a strategy comprised of three interconnecting commitments: 1) Sector Transformation towards 100% No Deforestation.
-No Peat.
-No Exploitation (NDPE): 2) Thriving Communities & Ecosystems: and 3) Transparency & Accountability.
+To achieve our long-term vision and meet our NDPE goals, PepsiCo is implementing a strategy comprised of three interconnecting targets: 1) Sector Transformation towards 100% No Deforestation, No Peat, No Exploitation (NDPE): 2) Thriving Communities & Ecosystems: and 3) Transparency & Accountability.
 Our Supplier Scorecards provide a means to track and encourage progress of our suppliers towards sustainable palm production.
 The scorecards engage suppliers on several areas (traceability and verification; certification; policy and implementation; grievance management; and transparency) to highlight areas for improvement for suppliers and ways in which PepsiCo can support them.
 We can therefore identify more capable partners who are poised to help drive industry leading actions, as well as suppliers at the other end of the spectrum with which we can focus capability building efforts to improve their foundational programs.
 We therefore set a goal to build capability of our direct suppliers, so that all suppliers score greater than 80% through our supplier scorecard process by the end of 2025.
-Utilizing the information from the scorecards, we were able to continue our engagement with suppliers and support capability building to help improve practices.
-In 2020, we delivered this through a variety of engagement methods including one-on-one sessions with subject matter experts and live webinars, with a focus on policies and timebound plans and the NDPE IRF.
-50 suppliers participated in these engagements, which were delivered in multiple formats, and the webinar trainings were recorded for future access.
-To further support capacity building of our suppliers, PepsiCo established a digital library of resources, with supporting documents.